Safe Adaptive-Sampling Control via Robust M-Step Hold Model Predictive Control: Conclusion

 \section{Conclusion}

 This paper introduced robust $M$-step hold MPC, a control design for an uncertain discrete-time system model subject to a variable multi-step ($M$-step) input hold.
 We demonstrated how to calculate $M$-step hold robust invariant sets and utilize them in the MPC design to robustly ensure recursive feasibility of the uncertain system.
-We then derived conditions to verify when $M$ can be adapted during task execution without risking safety of the closed-loop system.
 Our proposed framework was evaluated in a cruise control simulation example, which demonstrated how uncertainty propagation and input update rate affect control performance.
-Future work will develop techniques for online selection of an \textit{optimal} $M$ to achieve safe adaptive-sampling control while minimizing required computational efforts.